 According to stats submitted to MaxPreps, Sanders threw for 3,278 yards and 44 touchdown passes against only four interceptions as a junior.
 On top of that, Sanders complete 74 percent of his passes and ran for 215 yards.
 In a 56-7 over the Grace Community Cougars, Sanders completed 21-of-28 passes for 397 yards and a career-high SEVEN touchdowns passes.

 This kid isn’t just the son of a legacy.
 He’s the real deal.

 While Sanders’ commitment is still a long ways off, the recruiting process is more alive than ever.
 The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team’s Saturday Night Live recruiting event in late July.
 There, Sanders worked with first-year offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look ‘Noles.

 “It was pretty good, [Briles] sent me back with some stuff I need to work on when I go back home,” Sanders said after SNL.
 “I like his offense, we watched a few clips and it seems to work.
 He likes to take shots and I like to take shots.”

 Sanders added that he would fit in this offense well and is excited to see FSU quarterback James Blackman run it this season.

 Deion Sanders’ days as an eight-time NFL All-Pro selection are over, but that “Prime Time” DNA lives on.
 With two more years of high school football to prove himself, don’t be surprised if Shedeur Sanders becomes one of college football’s most highly-coveted recruits when 2021 rolls around.

 This post was originally published July 31, 2019.
-It was updated with statistics after Trinity Christian’s season began.
+It was updated with statistics after Trinity Christian’s state championship season.